felixblaschke/simple_animations/README.md

 ### Features and tricks

-The Animation Developer Tools come with several features that simplify your developer life:
+The Animation Developer Tools come with several features that simplify your development workflow:

-- Regardless of the real animation, with developer mode activated the animation will always loop.
+- Regardless of the real animation, with developer mode activated, the animation will always loop.
 - You can use Flutter hot reloading for editing and debugging if your tween is created stateless.
-- Use the slider to edit the animated scene while pausing.
+- Use the slider to edit the animated scene while paused.
-- You can slow down the animation to look out for certain details.
+- You can slow down the animation to inspect specific details.
 - Use the interval buttons to focus on a time span of the animation.